How El Chapo’s sons built a fentanyl empire poisoning America

 Starting in 2009 with Jesús Alfredo, the brothers all have been indicted by U.S. authorities multiple times for alleged offenses including money laundering, possession of machine guns and trafficking of fentanyl, heroin and cocaine.
 The U.S. State Department in 2021 put $5 million bounties on their heads, a figure recently doubled for Iván and Jesús Alfredo, while the DEA set up ChapitosTips@dea.gov to encourage snitches to rat them out.
 The agency in April placed Iván on the list of its 10 Most Wanted Fugitives, joining Jesús Alfredo and Ismael “El Mayo” Zambada, a Sinaloa Cartel legend and El Chapo’s alleged former business partner.

-Washington has taken note of Los Chapitos’ entrepreneurial flare.
+Washington has taken note of Los Chapitos’ entrepreneurial flair.
 The State Department in its 2021 bounty notices said Ovidio and Joaquín Jr. began smuggling chemicals from Argentina in 2008 to launch experiments in Mexico on how to produce methamphetamine.

 As they built their own crew, the brothers purportedly discarded the shibboleth that Sinaloa kingpins should only sell drugs to foreigners.
 Los Chapitos placed pushers on street corners in Culiacán, according to cartel members and Mexican media reports.

-Note: Editor’s note: This story was updated after publication to add news about fresh U.S. sanctions on Joaquín Guzmán López.